 This heavily leans on discipline.
 If you’re disciplined enough in your daily routine, no matter what time, you’re more likely to be more productive.

-What does make sense more than ever, and by all means, I really suck at waking up, is those early hours can set your day up for the most positive day ever.
+What does make sense more than ever, and by all means, I suck at waking up, it’s those early hours can set your day up for the most positive day ever.

 Heavy hitters of the world get those extra hours in before anyone else to “outwork the competition”.
 Which, is super admirable.
 That is if you are a competitive person.